AceAIlov/Mollyslab/README.md

 ## Powered by Kimi K2-Instruct

-The Kimi K2-Instruct (0905) model by Moonshot AI represents a new generation of instruction-following LLMs designed for emotional depth, long-form context, and empathetic reasoning.
+The Kimi K2-Instruct (0905) model by Moonshot AI represents a new generation of instruction following LLMs designed for emotional depth, long-form context, and empathetic reasoning.

 **Key K2 advantages used in Azumi:**